wh-alice/mig_visualstudio/vs/extensibility/dynamically-adding-menu-items.md

 ## Implementing the handlers
  To implement dynamic menu items on a menu controller, you must handle the command when a dynamic item is clicked.
 You must also implement the logic that sets the state of the menu item.
 Add the handlers to the DynamicMenu class.

 1. To implement the **Set Startup Project** command, add the **OnInvokedDynamicItem** event handler.
-It looks for the project whose name is the same as the text of the command that has been invoked, and sets it as the startup project by setting its absolute path in the <xref:EnvDTE.SolutionBuild.StartupProjects*> property.
+It looks for the project whose name is the same as the text of the command that has been invoked, and sets it as the startup project by setting its absolute path in the <xref:EnvDTE.SolutionBuild.StartupProjects%2A> property.

     ```c#
     private void OnInvokedDynamicItem(object sender, EventArgs args)